bloominstituteoftechnology/node-auth1-guided-solution/README-lesson-plan.md

 ## Introduce Sessions and Cookies

-Open TK and introduce students to `sessions` and `cookies` and how they help us keep user's logged in across requests.
+Open Canvas and introduce students to `sessions` and `cookies` and how they help us keep user's logged in across requests.

 Take time to walk through the authentication workflow when using `sessions`.